 2405.2 Press Relations:

-The General Manager [or Press Officer] is hereby designated as the official representing the District to the press.
+The General Manager, Fire Chief or his or her designee is hereby designated as the official representing the District to the press.
 Employees of the District shall refer all press inquiries to the General Manager.
 Board members and other District officials are encouraged to refer press inquiries regarding District activities and Board actions to the General Manager or the President of the Board.
 Individual Board members should take care not to represent their own opinions as those of the Board or the District, even when those opinions coincide with formal Board action.

 2405.3 Press Releases: